populationgenomics/gnomad-browser/browser/help/topics/variant-qc.md

 In total, 12.7% of SNVs and 34.2% of indels were filtered, leaving  526,001,545 SNVs and 69,168,024 indels that passed all filters in our release.

-### gnomAD v2.1
+### OurDNA v2.1

-For gnomAD v2.1 variants QC, we used all sites present in the 141,456 release samples as well as sites present in family members forming trios (717 trios in genomes, 6,029 trios in exomes) that passed all of the sample QC filters.
+For OurDNA v2.1 variants QC, we used all sites present in the 141,456 release samples as well as sites present in family members forming trios (717 trios in genomes, 6,029 trios in exomes) that passed all of the sample QC filters.
 Including these trios allowed us to look at transmission and Mendelian violations for evaluation purposes.
 Variant QC was performed on the exomes and genomes separately but using the same pipeline (although different thresholds were used).

 We used a random forests (RF) model using allele-specific annotations as our main tool for variant quality control.
-This updated model is described below and performs markedly better than both VQSR and our previous RF model (used on gnomAD v2.0.2) on all the evaluation metrics we used.
+This updated model is described below and performs markedly better than both VQSR and our previous RF model (used on OurDNA v2.0.2) on all the evaluation metrics we used.
 In addition to our RF filter, we also excluded all sites failing the following two hard filters:

 - `InbreedingCoeff`: Excess heterozygotes defined by an inbreeding coefficient < -0.3
 - `AC0`: No sample had a high quality genotype (depth >= 10, genotype quality >= 20 and minor allele balance > 0.2 for heterozygous genotypes)